Nick O’Donohoe moved from big finance to a big society bank when he realized that investment meant more than just money in the bank.

 “I’d been in banking for 28 years, but was at a stage in my life where I wanted to do something different, something that would make a contribution to the community and society.

-“We’re not really a bank,” says O’Donohoe.
-“We don’t take deposits, other than the dormant account money and another £200 million pounds of investment from the four major U.K. banks.
-We’ve established an organization which has done something unique, that has added significant social value, with big capital behind it.”
+“BSC is not really a bank,” says O’Donohoe.
+They don’t take deposits, other than the dormant account money and another £200 million pounds of investment from the four major U.K. banks.
 The significant political support in the beginning certainly helped, even though the original brand became slightly tarnished because of its political roots.

 As witnessed with many idealistic government programs around the world, private enterprise involvement usually offers a better chance of success, but the high level political support BSC received at the outset has certainly helped get them to where they are today.
 O’Donohoe has always had a social conscience.
 His father was a doctor and his mother a social worker.
 “When your father’s a doctor you’re constantly aware of the fact that he’s out there every day, making a material difference to people’s lives,” says O’Donohoe.
 “Regardless of people’s wealth or ethnicity, that’s what doctor’s do.